Tigers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total five times.

-- The past 10 Tigers games have not had a spread posted by bookmakers.
+- The previous 10 Tigers games have not had a spread set by bookmakers.

 Tigers Betting Records & Stats

-- Detroit and its opponents have gone over the total this season in 72 of its 150 opportunities.
+- So far this season, Detroit and its opponents have hit the over in 72 of its 151 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!